kerberos-io/documentation/content/vault/installation-edge/index.md

 ## Installation

 Kerberos Vault requires some initial components to be installed.
 If you run Kerberos Vault in the same cluster as where you have a Kerberos Factory installed, there is not much to do.

+{{< figure src="vault-edge-storage.svg" alt="Store your recordings at the edge with Kerberos Vault" caption="Store your recordings at the edge with Kerberos Vault" class="stretch">}}

 If you plan to run Kerberos Vault in a different cluster (which is perfectly possible), you will need to make sure you complete the initial setup of [Kerberos Factory Edge](/enterprise/installation-edge) installation.
 To be more specific you will need the following components running: